 Running out the door and noticed some visible root regrowth?
 There are easy hair color tips to hide early root growth.
 For a simple, instant conceal, try spraying your hair with the L’Oréal Paris Magic Root Cover Up.
 This lightweight spray comes in a variety of blonde, brown, red, and black shades and washes out in one shampoo.

-When your highlights start growing out, you can easily keep them looking fresh by touching up the roots with an at-home hair color kit, like the L’Oréal Paris Féria Multi-Faceted Highlights.
+When your highlights start growing out, you can easily keep them looking fresh by touching up the roots with an at-home hair color kit, like the L’Oréal Paris Frost & Design.
 Make sure to be careful when applying the extra hair color so that the end result is as natural-looking as possible.
-If you highlight over existing highlights they will get even brighter, which isn’t exactly the most natural look.
+If you highlight over existing highlights, you can expect them to get even brighter, which isn’t exactly the most natural look.
 Keep in mind that highlighting requires bleaching—and the darker your starting shade, the more time it may take to achieve your desired result.

 If your highlights are within a shade or two of your natural hair color, don’t sweat the roots.
 With a little bit of growth, your hair color graduates into a beachy, sun-kissed look known as ombré hair.
 This gradual dark-to-light effect is one of the hottest hair color trends among top celebrities—and for good reason.
 Choose to enhance this look by lightening additional pieces starting two-thirds of the way down.
 If you want to embrace ombré hair from the moment you dye your hair instead of waiting for natural growth, try using the L’Oréal Paris Colorista Ombré Bleach at home.

 Now that you know the best ways to extend the life of your hair color, why not consider changing up your hair color altogether?
-To help you make the switch, read our article, Best Hair Color Trends for 2018.
+To help you make the switch, read our article on 50 Popular Hair Color Trends for 2020.